loda-lang/loda-programs/programs/oeis/list6.md

 * [A344399](http://oeis.org/A344399) ([L08 program](344/A344399.asm)): a(n) = 4^n*binomial(n - 1/2, -1/2)*(n^2 + 1).
 * [A344483](http://oeis.org/A344483) ([L12 program](344/A344483.asm)): a(n) = n^2 + sigma(n) - n*d(n).
 * [A344526](http://oeis.org/A344526) ([L08 program](344/A344526.asm)): a(n) = Sum_{k=1..n} k^3 * phi(k).
+* [A344543](http://oeis.org/A344543) ([L08 program](344/A344543.asm)): Lexicographically earliest sequence S of distinct positive terms such that the product of the last k digits of S is even, k being the rightmost digit of a(n).
 * [A344564](http://oeis.org/A344564) ([L03 program](344/A344564.asm)): a(n) = [x^n] -3/(2*x - 1)^5.
 * [A344587](http://oeis.org/A344587) ([L04 program](344/A344587.asm)): a(n) = 2*A003961(n) - sigma(A003961(n)).
 * [A344622](http://oeis.org/A344622) ([L14 program](344/A344622.asm)): a(n) = n*(n+1)/2 - sigma(n) + d(n).